basescriptnet/BaseScript.lang/README.md

 > Why to choose BaseScript?

-* It is in the phase of active development, so more and more features are being added constantly
+* It is in the phase of active development, so more and more features are being added constantly.
+Also, check out [RELEASE_NOTES.md](https://github.com/basescriptnet/BaseScript.lang/RELEASE_NOTES.md), as well as [Syntax Highlighter](https://github.com/basescriptnet/VSCode_highlighter/) for the language
 * Your ideas are also being reviewed and added, as the language is welcoming collaborations
 * It provides you things, that JavaScript lacks:
     + Typed functions and arguments